baudren/NoteOrganiser/roadmap.md

     instead of home directory, for instance)

 # Library
+[ ] Better display of icons
+    [x] make the shelves a scrolling area
+    [ ] variable number of columns/line on the shelves
+    [ ] resizing should change the number of columns/lines for the shelves [ ] proper redraw on scrolling
     [ ] draw vector icons, and use several sizes
-[ ] variable number of columns/line on the shelves
-[ ] resizing should change the number of columns/lines for the shelves [ ] Display all tags in this zone
+[ ] Display all tags in this zone
 [x] Create folder
 [x] Display also empty folders (now default behaviour)
-    [x] add a button to toggle between displaying and not displaying them [ ] check for Windows empty folders
-[~] Handle long notebook names
+    [x] add a button to toggle between displaying and not displaying them [~] Handle long notebook names
 [ ] Display the current folder's name somewhere